 Methods: The hazard ratio for the death of subjects were compared between subjects who differed in serum LDL using a proportional hazards (Cox) regression model.
 Statistical inference on the difference in hazards as a function of the natural log of serum LDL, modeled as a continuous variable, was based on the Wald-based calculation of p-values and confidence intervals.
 Parameter estimates are baesd on maximum partial likelihood estimation.
 Robust standard errors were used in the regression model.

 Inference: Data was available on 725 subjects having mean serum LDL of 126 mg/dL (SD 33.6 mg/dL; range 11-247 mg/dL).
 From proportional hazards regression analysis, we estimate that for each 10% difference in serum LDL, the instantaneous risk of death is 7.58% lower (hazard ratio 0.9242) in the group with the higher LDL.
 This estimate is highly statistically significant (p<0.0001).
 A 95% confidence interval suggests that this observation is not unusual if the true instantaneous risk of death was anywhere between 10.94% and 4.09% lower for each 10% higher serum LDL level.
 Therefore, we can with high confidence reject the null hypothesis of no association between survival time and serum LDL in favor of a trend toward lower risk of death among subjects with higher serum LDL levels.
+5/5 for performing an appropriate analysis

+4.5/5 for reporting the association appropriately

+Did not report whether the p-value is two-sided or one-sided(-0.5) Total: 9.5

 For each population defined by serum LDL value, compute the hazard ratio relative to a group having serum LDL of 160 mg/dL.
 An appropriate variable was created.